optimism-java/optimism-java.github.io/docs/hildr-docs/run-a-node/cmd_line_options.md

 </TabItem>
 </Tabs>

-The URL of the L1 Ethereum node that your Hildr node will connect to via Websockets.
+The URL of the L1 Ethereum node that your Hildr node will connect to via Websocket.

 ### `l1-beacon-url`